Scholarship Büchsenhausen

 What is supported?

-The program is based on the idea of bringing about a local production and discussion context in which artists and theorists can relate and reflect on supra-regional art and social discourses with local issues.
-At the same time, the possibility of an artistic experimental laboratory is maintained, whereby new things can be tried out.
+The program is based on the idea of creating a local context for production and discussion in which artists and theorists connect and reflect on supra-regional art and social discourses with local themes.
+At the same time, the possibility of an artistic experimental laboratory is preserved, allowing new things to be tried out.

-The city of Innsbruck supports this program with an annual work stipend of 6,000 euros.
+The City of Innsbruck supports this program with an annual work grant of 6,000 euros.

 Who awards the scholarship?

-Künstlerhaus Büchsenhausen established the International Fellowship Program for Art and Theory in 2003.
+Künstlerhaus Büchsenhausen launched the International Fellowship Program for Art and Theory in 2003.

 How do I apply?